CS207Team10/cs207-FinalProject/README.md

 rsystem = ck.ReactionSystem(T, R, "tests/data/db/nasa.sqlite") # your path to db file
 ```

-Then, we feed an input `.xml` file (see [test1.xml](https://github.com/CS207Team10/cs207-FinalProject/blob/master/test1.xml) or [rxns.xml](https://github.com/CS207Team10/cs207-FinalProject/blob/master/rxns.xml) for the format) to the system by calling `buildFromXml` function:
+Then, we feed an input `.xml` file (see [example1](https://github.com/CS207Team10/cs207-FinalProject/blob/master/tests/data/xml/rxns_short_1.xml) or [example2](https://github.com/CS207Team10/cs207-FinalProject/blob/master/tests/data/xml/rxns_reversible.xml) for the format) **and** a numpy array of concerntrations of each species to the system by calling `buildFromXml` function:

 ```python
 rsystem.buildFromXml("tests/data/xml/rxns_reversible.xml", concs) # your path to xml file